 Tresco Heliport currently provides landing facilities for private and charter helicopters, by prior arrangement only.
 From 2019 we plan to reinstate scheduled helicopter flights from a new Penzance Heliport.

 Tresco Heliport was opened in 1983 by John King, Baron King of Wartnaby, Chairman of British Airways.

 The heliport was used by the commercial helicopter service between Penzance and the Isles of Scilly for 29 years until the service ceased in 2012.
-It is hoped a new helicopter service from Penzance will reconnect the islands to the mainland from 2018.
+A new helicopter service from Penzance will reinstate direct helicopter flights to Tresco and St Mary's from 2019.

 Tresco Heliport is a grass airfield, 368 metres long and 6 metres ASL.
 The approximate position of the heliport is approximately N49° 56.74 W006° 19.87